MSW / MPA Program

-This entails taking coursework simultaneously in the two disciplines in order to be well prepared to seek middle- and upper-level management positions in either public or private human service organizations.
+The MSW / MPA option entails taking coursework in the two disciplines in order to be well prepared to seek middle- and upper-level management positions in either public or private human service organizations.
 This opportunity is designed for those who wish to combine the knowledge, skills and values of the social work profession with the advanced administrative and technical expertise developed through the study of public administration to become leaders in their organizations and their communities.

-For additional information, please contact the respective faculty advisor for the MSW/MPA Degree Program
+For additional information, please contact the respective faculty advisor for the M.S.W./M.P.A.
+Degree Program

 Michelle Wooddell, Ph.D.